Thomashighbaugh/resume/README.md

 `docs/index.html` is the main content file.
 By copying HTML: add pages, sections, subsection, and other parts.

-`npm run build` will make the **docs** directory ready for drag-n-drop to, for example, https://app.netlify.com/drop (free registration required beforehand).
+`npm run build` enables drag and drop support of the `docs` directory, which you find helpful unloading your copy on GitHub if terminal/command prompt is not your thing.

 <hr>